America's last known Nazi collaborator is deported to Germany

 “By serving as an armed guard at the Trawniki Labor Camp and preventing the escape of Jewish prisoners during his Nazi service, Palij played an indispensable role in ensuring that the Trawniki Jewish victims met their horrific fate at the hands of the Nazis,” the White House statement said.

-But because Germany, Poland, Ukraine, and other countries refused to take him, he continued living in limbo in the two-story, red brick home in Queens he shared with his wife, Maria, now 86.
+But because Germany, Poland, Ukraine and other countries had refused to take him, he continued living in limbo in the two-story, red-brick home in Queens he shared with his wife, Maria, now 86.
 His continued presence there outraged the Jewish community, attracting frequent protests over the years that featured such chants as "your neighbor is a Nazi!"

-The White House statement added that the Trump administration conducted extensive negotiations with Germany to secure Palij’s deportation due to the fact he never held German citizenship.
+The White House statement added that the Trump administration needed to conduct extensive negotiations with Germany to secure Palij’s deportation because he never held German citizenship.

-Germany's Foreign Office said its decision to accept Palij showed the country was accepting its "moral responsibility."
+Germany's Foreign Office said its decision to take Palij in showed the country was accepting its "moral responsibility."

 Germany's Interior Ministry and Justice Ministry and Chancellor Angela Merkel's office did not immediately comment on where Palij would be taken in Germany and what exactly would happen to him.
 Local media reported Palij was transferred by ambulance to a nursing home.